dreadcraftteam/dreadcraftteam/README.md

 ## Hi there 👋
 Game and software developer.
 I program in C/C++ and Java.
 I also like the Source Engine.
-I'm currently working on [Uranium](https://github.com/dreadcraftteam/Uranium) and [Biteria](https://github.com/dreadcraftteam/Biteria).
+I'm currently working on [Uranium](https://github.com/dreadcraftteam/Uranium).

 My Discord server: https://discord.gg/dbgYz5UjNm